Sitcom about the young family life of window-dresser Simon Doonan, based upon the memoirs of the fashionista of the same name

 - Gareth Carrivick and David Kerr

-- Justin Davies and Jon Plowman
+- Justin Davies

 Sitcom based on the childhood memoirs of window-dresser extraordinaire, style arbiter and writer Simon Doonan.
 The story (transplanted to the 1997 - 2009 time period) follows Simon's childhood reminiscences of escaping the grey gloom of suburban Reading to live amongst the 'Beautiful People' - before coming to the realisation that true beauty, as ever, is closer than we think.